David de Gea: 2022–23 season

-On 16 October 2022, he played his 500th match for Manchester United in all competitions, in a draw against Newcastle United.
+On 16 October 2022, he played his 500th match for Manchester United in all competitions, in a goalless draw against Newcastle United.
 On 12 February 2023, he played his 400th Premier League match for Manchester United, with no non-British player making more for one club.
 On 26 February, he broke Peter Schmeichel's record for the most clean sheets in Manchester United's history, after a 2–0 win over Newcastle United in the 2023 EFL Cup final marked his 181st.
+On 20 May, he won the Premier League Golden Glove for the first time since the 2017–18 season.
+On 3 June, he played his last match for Manchester United in a 2–1 defeat against Manchester City in the FA Cup final.